ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 The goal of this project is to create a [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application that handles `users` using [`Event Sourcing`](https://martinfowler.com/eaaDev/EventSourcing.html).
-So, besides the traditional create/update/delete, whenever a user is created/updated/deleted, an event informing this change is sent to [`Kafka`](https://kafka.apache.org).
-Furthermore, we will implement another Spring Boot application that will listen to those events and save them in [`Cassandra`](http://cassandra.apache.org).
+So, besides the traditional create/update/delete, whenever a user is created, updated or deleted, an event informing this change is sent to [`Kafka`](https://kafka.apache.org).
+Furthermore, we will implement another `Spring Boot` application that listens to those events and saves them in [`Cassandra`](http://cassandra.apache.org).

 ## Project Architecture